 Halloween is the ideal time to visit as you can escape the cold for a bit in a nice warm, cozy atmosphere, gaze out at the fall colors lining the streets of downtown, and enjoy a specialty pumpkin drink.

-On an interesting side note, the street of which this hotel is on, San Francisco Street, was used to film one of the Forrest Gump long running scenes, most famous for the “It happens” line.
+On an interesting side note, San Francisco Street, was a filming location for one of the Forrest Gump long running scenes.
+This is the street where Forrest said the “It happens” line.

 Bookman’s Cafe